 In the work setting, many people have resentful attitudes based on voices telling them that they are being exploited: “Your boss is a real jerk!
 Nobody sees how much you contribute.”
 “No one appreciates you.”
 “Why do they always get all the breaks?”
 Similarly, voices that advise individuals that they are victims of mistreatment by others contribute to feelings of being disrespected or persecuted, for example, “They’re going to make a fool of you.
 They don’t respect you.”
 The feelings generated by these ruminations lead to inward brooding, righteous indignation, and a desire for revenge.
 Recognizing and challenging negative voices is the major way to overcome a victimized orientation.

-Therefore, in terms of action, people need to drop certain words from their vocabulary that they may be using to justify their anger, words like "fair," "should," "right," and "wrong."
+Therefore, in terms of action, people need to drop certain words from their vocabulary like "fair," "should," "right," and "wrong."
 In a relationship, the term “should” often implies obligation.
 For example, someone who says, “Because we’re together (married), my partner ‘should’ love me, ‘should’ take care of me, ‘should’ make love to me” is operating from a victimized position.
 When people tie their feelings of frustration to the expectation that someone is obliged to satisfy them, victimized, paranoid feelings inevitably arise.

 By challenging these habitual ways of speaking, individuals will discover a different form of communication that involves taking full responsibility for their feelings and actions and yet leaves them free to explore alternatives.
 In an intimate relationship, partners can learn to talk about their anger in a non-dramatic tone and admit any feelings of being victimized.
 This type of communication is less likely to arouse counter-aggression and enables people to deal with their anger in a way that causes the least amount of pain to one another.